awpraxis/AWPraxis/_posts/2023-11-10-Three-Things-Beginners.md

 ## 2. Post-Practice Recovery & Rehab

-Speaking of rest, newbie's learn very quickly during the days that follow a table-time session that their tendons/muscles need ample time to recover before they're back at 100%.
+Speaking of rest, newbies learn very quickly during the days that follow a table-time session that their tendons/muscles need ample time to recover before they're back at 100%.

 **To speed up the recovery process, we want to perform high-rep movements with light resistance throughout the week to ensure our body is adequately healed by the next table session.**